 Supporting life fulﬁllment

-The Fujitsu General Group has put in place various systems to enable our employees and families to lead healthy and fulfilling lives.
+The Fujitsu General Group has put in place various systems to enable its employees and families to lead healthy and fulfilling lives.

-In order to meet the diversified needs of our employees, in addition to our existing welfare system focusing on livelihood support (rent subsidies, company cafeteria, group insurance at preferred rates, and cash for happy occasions or condolence), we introduced a cafeteria plan in October 2016 that allows each employee to choose a menu that suits his or her lifestyle.
+In order to meet the diversified needs of our employees, in addition to our existing welfare system focusing on livelihood support (rent subsidies, company cafeteria, group insurance at preferred rates, cash for happy occasions or condolence), we have introduced the Cafeteria Plan that allows each employee to choose a menu that suits their lifestyle.

-Furthermore, in anticipation of the era in which people will have 100 years of life, the Company reviewed its retirement benefit system, including the introduction of a defined contribution (DC) pension plan as of April 1, 2021, to prepare for a postretirement life.
+Furthermore, anticipating the era in which people will have 100 years of life, the Company introduced a new retirement benefit system, including the defined contribution (DC) pension plan in April 2021, to prepare for a postretirement life.

 Dialogue with the labor union